danielvm-git/binance-trading-robot/README.md

 ```bash
 npm --version
 ````
+#### Install missing packages
-* install whatever package above you don't have.
+* Install whatever package above you don't have.
 You can find the best way to do that on google
 * My OS is OSX_BigSur and I'm using these versions on it:
   * PYTHON:
     * 3.8.2